 - All Yale College students who wish to enroll in one of the PRAC courses must have completed the Project Proposal Form.

 - Qualifying fieldwork experiences must last a minimum of four consecutive weeks.

 - PRAC 471 is offered for the Fall term; PRAC 472 is offered in the Spring.
 Interested students should enroll in the PRAC course most nearly following their fieldwork experience.

-- International Students: Once you complete the project proposal and offer letter, please submit the Yale College Student CPT Request Form.
+- International Students: Once you complete the project proposal, please submit the Yale College Student CPT Request Form.

 - Students on leave of absence: term-time fieldwork experience can be associated with a PRAC course pursued within the first term of re-enrollment.

 International employers may ask the intern for a letter of support from their school stating that the student has an internship with the organization during the summer academic holiday.
 Others are more specific; for example, employers in France ask interns for a convention de stage signed by the employer, the intern, and Yale.
 If any of these documents are required of you, please contact OCS.